SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/installation.md

 [here](https://github.com/sdu-escience/ucloud/releases).
 Once you have downloaded the package, you can install it with the following command:

+TODO Consider if this installation script should enforce a cgroup on user instances since this might limit abuse of certain potential features.
+(Forkable applications and terminal access)

 ```terminal
 $ sudo dnf install -y ucloud-im-rhel.rpm
 ```